orbbec/docs/OrbbecSDKv2_User_Guide/source/2_QuickStarts/QuickStart.md

 # Quick Start on Windows Platform
-## Metadata registration
-For windows,you need to register the metadata associated with frames (this includes things like timestamps and other information about the video frame).

-Metadata registration follow this:[/scripts/env_setup/obsensor_metadata_win10.md](https://github.com/orbbec/OrbbecSDK_v2/blob/main/scripts/env_setup/obsensor_metadata_win10.md)

-**Notes: If the metadata is not registered, the device timestamp will be abnormal, thereby affecting the SDK's internal frame synchronization functionality.**

 ## build SDK package(.zip)
 This section demonstrates how to quickly start and build SDK package on the Windows platform.
 The SDK version used here is [v2.4.3](https://github.com/orbbec/OrbbecSDK_v2/releases/tag/v2.4.3).